Insights from owning a small business by Drew Harden.

 Listening is an exceptionally essential skill for leaders.
 I’ve seen many meetings in which the leader begins by telling everyone what he or she thinks, then asks what everyone else thinks.
 That’s a great way to close down communication and encourage team members to rethink their positions.
 Great leaders first ask others’ opinions, genuinely listen, then offer their thoughts.

-7. Small Businesses Only Have Two Modes: Growth or Decline
+7. Small Businesses Only Have Two Modes: Growth Or Decline

 “What’s your goal for Blue Compass?” a friend recently asked me.
 “Do you want to grow or are you satisfied with where the company is currently?”
 For us, the answer is quite simple: if your company is not actively working to grow it’s in decline.
 We’ve found that businesses wanting to embrace the comfortable status quo generally don’t respond well to change, and we live in a fast-paced world that’s constantly changing.
 Modern companies that embrace change, take risks and focus on continual growth have an advantage over more traditional organizations that want to play it safe.
 This is especially true for tech companies.